 Test that opens criteria test window.

 Test UI uses analysis cache to get tracks for test.
-They should be in the cache at the moment you open component preferences.
+Tracks should be in the cache at the moment you open component preferences.
 So if you are getting error saying "There are no tracks in analysis cache", close preferences window, open some audio track and then open component preferences again.

 Criteria test window has combo box and list control.
 Combo box contains all tracks from analysis cache at the moment you opened component preferences.
 List control contains all separate streams found for the track selected in combo box.

 List control visualizes how criteria from criteria configuration window matches available streams.
-Matching is performed on the fly after every change made in configuration window.
+Matching is performed on the fly after every change is made in configuration window.

 If stream in the list is checked that means it matched the criteria.
-Streams are sorted according to best match.
+Streams are sorted according to the best match.
 So when selecting quality to play, component will use the one that is on top of this list (if it is checked, otherwise there will be an error saying that no qualities matched criteria).

 If you want to get more details why some stream matched or did not match criteria, select it in the list and use context menu item